What is the work environment like for antitrust attorneys?

 Other Questions about Antitrust Attorney

-- What is an antitrust attorney?
+- What is the typical salary range for antitrust attorneys?